 Moderna COVID-19 Vaccine

-• U.S. Food & Drug Administration (FDA) Letter of Reauthorization to Moderna (Reissued August 31, 2022)
+- U.S. Food & Drug Administration (FDA) Letter of Authorization to Moderna (Reissued April 18, 2023)

 Other Helpful COVID-19 Resources

-• U.S. Centers for Disease Control & Prevention Frequently Asked Questions About COVID-10 Vaccination
+- U.S. Centers for Disease Control & Prevention Frequently Asked Questions About COVID-19 Vaccination

 Frequently Asked Questions (FAQs) About the COVID-19 Vaccines

 We know you have questions.
 We’re listening.
 We put together this list of Frequently Asked Questions to empower you in your vaccine decision making.
-If you have questions specific to your health, please discuss with your doctor prior to your vaccination appointment.
+If you have questions specific to your health, please discuss with your doctor prior to your vaccination.

 What is a vaccine, and how does it work?